 - Other Meats.
 Try this recipe with lamb, pork, beef, fish, shellfish.
 So good!

 - Go Vegetarian.
-Make this a vegetarian dish and focus on chickpeas and more potatoes.
+Make this a vegetarian dish and focus on chickpeas and more potatoes, or use jackfruit.

 - Other Vegetables.
-I make mine with potato, but you can easily include other root vegetables like carrot, rutabaga or celery root.
+I make mine with potato, but you can easily include other root vegetables like sweet potato, rutabaga or celery root.
 Toss in green beans, corn or more peppers to round it out.
+You can really make this recipe your own.

 - Serving.
 I alternate serving my Jamaican chicken curry with either steamed white rice or noodles.
 Rice will absorb all that wonderful curry sauce.
 Brown rice is good, too.
 For the noodles, I love either wheat noodles or rice noodles.